isomerpages/moe-xinminsec/_assessment/Criteria for Student Progression.md

 <ul data-tight="true" class="tight">
 <li>
 <p>give students greater ownership of their learning according to their readiness,
-strengths, interests and learning needs, and</p>
+strengths, interests, and learning needs, and</p>
 </li>
 <li>
 <p>encourage students to develop a growth mindset and an intrinsic motivation